GLima727/noxus/README.md

 ## Customization

 The chatbot supports different Groq model settings.
 Each new conversation is assigned to a configuration variant (`A`, `B`, etc.), and the chatbot's behavior changes accordingly.
+The model variant is chosen in the `.env` file in `DEFAULT_MODEL_GROUP=`.
+The default option is currently `A`

-You can add as many variants as you want in `model_variants.json` to test different strategies — such as more verbose prompts, different temperature values, or using another LLM.
+You can add as many variants as you want in `model_variants.json` to test different strategies, such as more verbose prompts, different temperature values, different tones, or using another LLM as long as it is available in the Groq API.

 Each variant contains:
 - `model`: the Groq model ID to use (e.g., `llama3-70b-8192`)
 - `temperature`, `frequency_penalty`, `presence_penalty`, `max_tokens`.
 - `system_prompt`: custom instructions for that group
-- `knowledge_sources`: a list of lines of context to inject at runtime
+- `knowledge_sources`: could be URLs, personal information or extra custom instructions that are added to the context.

 ## Thought Process and Decisions

-This project was my first time working with large language models (LLMs), and I wasn’t sure where to start.
-Downloading a full LLM to run locally wasn’t an option due to limited memory on my machine, and I wanted to avoid token-based costs or paid APIs.
-After researching free LLM APIs, I came across Groq — which offered fast inference with a generous free tier.
+This project was my first time working with LLMs.
+Downloading a full LLM to run locally wasn’t an option due to the limited memory of my machine, and I wanted to avoid token-based costs or paid APIs.
+After researching free LLM APIs, I came across Groq, which offered fast inference with a generous free tier.

 As for the database, I chose PostgreSQL because I had already worked with it on multiple projects and was comfortable using it.
 It provided the relational structure and flexibility I needed for storing conversations, feedback, and configurations.

 Managing the Groq API was quite straight-forward.
-The first obstacle was providing context to the conversation.
+The first obstacle was providing context for the conversation.
-To address this, I opted on creating a database stucture that would facilitate providing a history to the conversation, comprising of multiple messages and providing the necessary context to the LLM.
+To address this, I opted on creating a database structure that would facilitate providing a history to the conversation, comprising of multiple messages and providing the necessary context to the LLM.

 The database is structured in a simple manner: